scala/docs.scala-lang/_overviews/scala3-migration/tutorial-prerequisites.md

 ### Scala Native

-Scala 3 does not yet support [Scala Native](https://scala-native.readthedocs.io/en/latest/).

-If you project is cross-built to Scala Native, you can port it to Scala 3.
-But you will not be able to compile for the Native platform.
+Scala 3 is now supported in Scala Native starting with [v0.4.3](https://scala-native.readthedocs.io/en/latest/changelog/0.4.3.html)

+The minimal version of Scala 3 supported by Scala Native is 3.1.0, due to fatal blockers in Scala 3.0.x

 ### Kind Projector